devrithvik/AutomationScripts/README.md

 # AutomationScripts
-these are my shell scripts for automation CHECK THEM OUT!!
+These are my shell scripts for automation CHECK THEM OUT!!